Differin Side Effects

 Applies to adapalene topical: topical cream, topical gel/jelly, topical lotion, topical solution, topical swab

-Along with its needed effects, adapalene topical (the active ingredient contained in Differin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by adapalene topical (the active ingredient contained in Differin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking adapalene topical:More common - especially during the first month of use
+If any of the following side effects occur while taking adapalene topical, check with your doctor or nurse as soon as possible:More common - especially during the first month of use

 - Burning sensation or stinging of skin